 WFI Detectors

 The eighteen H4RG-10 detectors used in the Roman WFI focal plane represent the most advanced IR detector technology at this time.
-This section of the Instrument Handbook describes the detectors, the programs aimed at characterizing their performance, and our current understanding of their anticipated performance for Roman science.
+This section of the Instrument Handbook describes the detectors, the programs aimed at characterizing them, and our current understanding of their performance for Roman science.

 The eighteen H4RG-10 detectors used in the Roman WFI focal plane represent the most advanced IR detector technology at this time.
 The science requirements for Roman demand that these detectors be calibrated to unprecedented levels, which requires that the detectors go through a rigorous characterization program on the ground and in orbit.
 This section of the Instrument Handbook describes the detectors, the programs aimed at characterizing their performance, and the best understanding of their performance at the current time.